-- Program-specific Law Enforcement (LE) coursework is available only at the Eagan, MN campus. - Admission into the Law Enforcement Academic Certificate program requires applicants to have earned an Associate's degree or higher (including general education courses equivalent to those in the Law Enforcement AAS) from a regionally accredited school.
+- This program is only available at the Moorhead campus. - 4 Program-specific Law Enforcement (LE) coursework is available only at the Eagan, MN campus. - 4 Admission into the Law Enforcement Academic Certificate program requires applicants to have earned an Associate's degree or higher (including general education courses equivalent to those in the Law Enforcement AAS) from a regionally accredited school.
 Applicants are also required to interview with a Program Manager and complete a Rasmussen College placement test as part of the admissions process.

 Criminal Justice Professional Peace Officer Education (PPOE) This program meets peace officer training standards established by the Minnesota Peace Officer Standards and Training (MN POST) Board for persons who seek employment in Minnesota as a peace officer.
 Training standards vary by state, and students seeking peace officer employment in a state other than Minnesota should consult that state's regulations.
-In order to sit for the Minnesota Peace Officer Standards and Training (MN POST) Board licensing exam, students are also required to successfully complete an officially recognized first-aid course in First Responder, Emergency Medical Technician, or Emergency Response, and to complete practical/"skills" coursework meeting POST objectives.
-Students must provide the Rasmussen College Law Enforcement POST Coordinator with a copy of their required first-aid certification le g., a photocopy of their first-responder card) for inclusion in each student's POST file maintained at Rasmussen College.
-Some skills training providers may require additional academic coursework.
-Skills training cannot be completed online.
+In order to sit for the Minnesota Peace Officer Standards and Training (MN POST) Board licensing exam, students are also required to successfully complete an officially recognized first-aid course in First Responder, Emergency Medical Technician, or Emergency Response, and to complete practical" skills" coursework meeting POST objectives.
+Students must provide the Rasmussen College Law Enforcement POST Coordinator with a copy of their required first-aid certification (e.g., a photocopy of their first-responder card) for inclusion in each student's POST file maintained at Rasmussen College.